-Answering your Inheritance Tax (IHT) questions
+Inheritance Tax (IHT) Explained

-What is inheritance tax?
+What is Inheritance Tax?

-Inheritance tax – or IHT as it is also known – is the tax that is charged on the value of a deceased person’s estate.
+Inheritance Tax, or IHT as it is also known, is the tax that is charged on the value of a deceased person’s Estate.

 How much tax do you pay on inheritance?

 A typical IHT scenario example: If an estate is worth £525,000 the tax charged will be on £200,000 (£525,000 less the £325,000 allowance for a single person).
-The inheritance tax therefore that would need to be paid would be 40 per cent of £200,000 which is £80,000.
+The Inheritance Tax therefore that would need to be paid would be 40% of £200,000 which is £80,000.

-When do you need to pay inheritance tax?
+When do you need to pay Inheritance Tax?

-You need to pay inheritance tax if the estate that has been left is more valuable than the £325,000 threshold for a single person.
+You need to pay Inheritance Tax if the estate that has been left is more valuable than the £325,000 threshold for a single person.

 - The value of the estate is below the £325,000 threshold